OPTICAL LENSES

 The coating comprises several layers, micrometres thin, that protect the lens and make it more comfortable to wear.

-Sun and photochromic lenses
+Sun lenses

 Did you know ?